MewoCutter/MewoCutter/README.md

 　  　　 ⸻⊱༺ ✦ ༻⊰⸻

-࿐　KELSEY ˖ DARK　📌 ◞
+࿐　KELSEY ˖ MEWO　📌 ◞

-◟ you can also call me MIZU or MEWO.
+◟ you can also call me MIZU or SHRIMP.

 ⟡  Any prns

-⟡  Biromantic ₊ Demi-girl  !
+⟡  Aroace ₊ Demi-girl  !

 ⟡  __Minor__

+⟡  You may c+h w me freely, i don't mind it at all ^_^

 　　　　⸻⸻⸻
 #